No More Wild Pets – Programs for Kids

 You’ll also find Humane Worksheets for teachers by visiting this helpful link: http://www.humanesociety.org/parents_educators/classroom/printable_worksheets.html

-I’VE ADOPTED AN APPROPRIATE PET,
+I’VE ADOPTED AN APPROPRIATE PET, NOW WHAT?

 Good for you!